 The Graduate Counseling Program requires successful completion of a comprehensive exam (CPCE) prior to degree conferral.
-The exam is completed during the fifth semester (spring) of the program if all core courses have been successfully completed Each student is responsible for the cost of the
+The exam is completed during the fifth semester (spring) of the program if all core conferrations and successfully completed.
+Each student is responsible for the cost of the